 When the editor gets your email, they might remember your name and be more likely to open it.
 They’ll be even more likely to respond if you start your email by mentioning that you liked an article the publication shared.
-Want to know exactly how to write a pitch that gets a response?
-Sign up for the mailing list to be the first to hear when our new Complete Beginner’s course launches.

 3. Follow the rules (but know when to break them)